edithau/support-scheduler/README.md

 ● Users should be able to swap duty with another user’s specific day

 <h2>How to use the service</h2>
 Please see wiki usage section for the entire API.
-Here are some examples Here are the endpoints and examples
+Here are some examples

 To display today's hero.
 If today is an off-duty day (holiday or weekend), return the immediate next support day's hero